 Wind turbines

 Wind turbines extract energy from the wind and are normally designed to generate electricity.
-However, similar devices are used for pumping water, and for the direct generation of hot water.
+However, similar devices are also used for pumping water, and for the direct generation of hot water.

 Small wind turbines to generate electricity for household use might generate between 1 and 3 kilowatts at maximum.
 They cost from £3000 to £10,000 and require regular maintenance.